yt203y/aptamer-thammasat/README.md

 # Aptamer@Thammasat Research Unit

-The research unit was established by Thammasat University to strength the research capability in molecular therapeutics.
-Our research unit currently consists of four investigators from Faculty of Science and Technology and Faculty of Medicine, Thammasat University.
+The research unit was established by Thammasat University to strengthen its research capabilities in molecular therapeutics.
+Our unit currently comprises four investigators from Faculties of Science and Technology, and Medicine at Thammasat University.

 # Members
 1. **Head of Research Unit:** Associate Professor Dr. Boonchoy Soontornworajit